15 Ways to Build a Stronger Bond with Your Dog for Life

 Has your dog ever gotten upset when you’ve had to leave the house?
 While it might feel good to be so badly missed, encouraging this kind of behavior actually tears at your bond.

 That’s because encouragement will actually increase the anxious behavior as time goes on and can cause serious mental health problems for your dog.
-A recent survey of 1000 pet parents focused on how common dog anxiety is and how it affects families.1 They found that nearly 60% of families with dogs suffering from separation anxiety had had to cancel travel plans because of their pup’s anxiety.
+A recent survey of 600 pet parents examined the prevalence of dog anxiety and its impact on families.
+They found that more than 60% of families with dogs suffering from separation anxiety had had to cancel travel plans because of their pup’s anxiety.

 12. Establish a Routine